60dimension/IELTS-Vocabularies/Vocabulary03.md

 Contact your doctor if the cough persists.

-In 1951 the conservatives were returned to power.
+In 1951, the conservatives were returned to power.

-It was a good-humored conference.
+It was a good-humoured conference.

 The gas was seeping out of the socks.